SaldiriSMC/generativeAI-poc/Readme.md

     ```bash
     python main.py
     ```
+4. **Run the Django Project** to chat with AI using UI on web.

-4. **Enter your query** when prompted.
+5. **Enter your query** when prompted.
 The system will fetch relevant data from the Wikipedia content and provide a response using Groq's API.

 ---